Noise signatures for determining chiral Majorana fermion modes: Abstract

 \section{Abstract}

 The conductance measurement of a half quantized plateau in a quantum anomalous Hall insulator-superconductor structure is reported by a recent experiment [Q. L. He \textit{et al.}, Science 357, 294-299 (2017)], which suggests the existence of the chiral Majorana fermion modes.
-However, such half quantized conductance plateau may also originates from a disorder-induced metallic phase.
+However, such a half quantized conductance plateau may also originates from a disorder-induced metallic phase.
 To identify the exact mechanism, we study the transport properties of such a system in the presence of strong disorders.
 Our results show that the local current density distributions of these two mechanisms are different.
-In particular, the current noises measurement can be used to distinguish them without any further fabrication of current experimental setup.
+In particular, the current noises measurement can be used to distinguish them with the existing experimental setup.